The UN Common Cash Platform: What does it mean and how is the IRC responding?

 CCD co-champions are also following up with the UN to get a seat at the table for initial discussions as well as discussing with the Red Cross Movement to align our positions for an even stronger voice.
 Further, CCD will also be re-approaching some key donors who might be interested in alternatives to the planned UN approach, with the CCD Network can provide.

-Cash Learning Partnership (CaLP): As an initial step towards open and constructive dialogue, the IRC participated in a call convened by CaLP, which over 30 participants joined, representing UN agencies, donors, NGOs and private sector actors.
-There was a brief on the history of the initiative by WFP, on behalf of WFP, UNICEF, UNHCR and UNICEF; all of which are CaLP member agencies, which notably limits what this forum can reasonably say and do jointly.
+the CALP Network: As an initial step towards open and constructive dialogue, the IRC participated in a call convened by the CALP Network, which over 30 participants joined, representing UN agencies, donors, NGOs and private sector actors.
+There was a brief on the history of the initiative by WFP, on behalf of WFP, UNICEF, UNHCR and UNICEF; all of which are the CALP Network member agencies, which notably limits what this forum can reasonably say and do jointly.
 Participants discussed their aspirations and concerns in breakout groups, which included may of the same points the CCD had raised.

 Returning to my three questions: